laboon/CS1632_Spring2019/deliverables/2/deliverable2.md

 * Program Functionality - 45%
 * Test Code (including statement coverage) - 45%
 * [-2 for every Rubocop error past 3, up to -10]
-* [-1 for each percentage point of statement coverage below 90%, possibly excluding gold_rush.rb]
+* [-1 for each percentage point of statement coverage below 90%, possibly excluding ruby_rush.rb]
 * [-5 for each non-trivial unit test less than 16]

 Please feel free to email me or come to office hours to discuss any problems you have.